SCHEDULE

 Start Car Wash Project

-Weekly Reflection is due Sunday evening.
+Weekly Growth Reflection is due Sunday evening.
 (Reflection Markdown template) In addition to reflecting on the topics for this week, read the class documentation for the Java Queue interface and reflect on some key differences between it and our Queue implementation.

 DAY PREPARATION IN-CLASS TOPICS/ACTIVITIES FOLLOW-UP ACTIVITIES